Cornell-University-Combat-Robotics/Autonomous-24-25/Algorithm/README.md

 # Algorithm

 ## Description
-This code tests and runs the Ram Ram algorithm by controlling the movements of two robots through a Tkinter window.
+This code tests the Ram Ram algorithm by controlling the movements of two robots through a Tkinter window.

 ## Mode
 We have 2 mode inside ram.py
-1. TEST_MODE: When it
+1. `TEST_MODE`: When `True`, a csv file with inputs and outputs to the algorithm will be generated in `Algorithm/RamRamTest`
-2. BATTLE_MODE:
+2. `BATTLE_MODE`: When `True`, Huey's motors willbe initalized and a signal to move them will be sent out in each iteration.
+Set this to `True` if you want Huey to move and `False` otherwise

 ## Packages
 In order to get the Algorithm code to work, you need install the following libraries